 By practicing compassion for yourself first, you’ll gradually heal your own pain and suffering.
 Then gratitude will become a more realistic proposition.
 And, in the process, you’ll uncover and strengthen the love and compassion that lies within you.

 In fact, you’ll begin to see that you’re not alone in your suffering, which breaks your heart open in the most magnificent of ways.
 We are never alone in our suffering.
 Just look around and you’ll see we all share the same sufferings.
 Realizing this, you naturally begin to extend your heart to others.
-And, life can suddenly have a new meaning and purpose.
+And, life suddenly acquires new meaning and purpose.

 You deserve your own compassion as much as anyone else.
-I hope this simple practice of self compassion will bring you a moment’s relief from your pain.
+I hope this simple practice of self compassion will bring you relief from your pain.

 Do you feel comfortable feeling compassion for yourself?
 Do you ever sit down and give yourself the space to do so?